eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Wallet Secure Cryptographic Device (WSCD):** This is trusted hardware providing a secure environment and storage for cryptographic assets (such as keys) and for running the WSCA.
 This includes the keystore but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
 One WSCD may be included in multiple Wallet Units, e.g. in case of an HSM.
 The WSCD consists of two parts: the WSCD hardware covers the hardware issued by the WSCD vendor and the WSCD firmware covers security-related software, such as operating system and cryptographic libraries provided by the WSCD vendor.

 - **Wallet Secure Cryptographic Application (WSCA):** This is the secure application running on and utilizing the WSCD.
-One WSCA is associated with at most one Wallet Unit, and manages assets, such as keys, for this specific Wallet Unit.
+A WSCA manages sensitive assets, primarily cryptograhic keys, and interfaces directly with the Wallet Instance.
+In some architectures, the WSCA will be provided by the WSCD vendor.
+In other architectures, the Wallet Provider will provide the WSCA.

 - **Wallet Provider backend (WP**): The Wallet Provider backend offers Users support with their Wallet Units, performs essential maintenance, and issues Wallet Unit Attestations through the Wallet Provider Interface (WPI).